 |c) Check your Webmail account for your Financial Aid award||d) Upload ID Card Photo|

 |e) Download the Be a DUCK app||f) Access myUOHealth Student Portal to upload immunizations|

 Your field placement experience is central to your pre-service teacher training, as such, we are continuously working with district partners to make improvements.
 It is highly probable that the 2019-20 placement schedule (as outlined on these forms) will be adjusted to support stronger relationships with your cooperating teachers, students, and school learning environments.
 Details will be presented at a Placement Orientation in August.

 - Mid-High – Add Endorsement Paths & Interest Form

-We will have an Adding Endorsements Orientation on Friday, June 26 (10:00am, Hedco 220) to explain the options for adding additional content area endorsements Post-licensure and In-Program.
+We will have a Mid-High Endorsements Orientation on Friday, June 26 (10:00-11:30am in Hedco 220) to explain the options for adding additional content area endorsements Post-licensure and In-Program.
 Please review your options and be sure to attend this meeting.